KunWang0129/cse15l-lab-reports/lab-report-1-week-2.md

 ![remote_connect](remote_connect.jpg)

 3. Try some commands
-- After connecting remotely, I have tried several command such as mkdir and ls.
+- After connecting remotely, I have tried several command such as `mkdir` and `ls`.
 - The following output is from command `ls -a`
 ![try_command](try_command.jpg)